Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: PAG: Probabilistic Indicator Function Predictor-Corrector Aerocapture Guidance Algorithm

-Because the indicator function predicts that this scenario is likely to escape, the \piPAG algorithm is able to correct the trajectory and achieve a successful capture, even as the onboard guidance model does not account for true environment dispersions.
-While the apoapsis error and required propellant for the resultant FNPAG trajectory are undefined because the trajectory is hyperbolic, the apoapsis error and required propellant for the \piPAG trajectory are approximately 266,000 km and 221.93 m/s respectively.
-While this error is large, the required $\Delta v$ is within the expected range for proposed ice giant aerocapture missions (and still significantly lower than that required for a propulsive orbit insertion maneuver). \cite{deshmukh_performance_2024}
+The apoapsis error and required propellant for the \piPAG trajectory were approximately 416,145 km and 301.83 m/s, respectively.
+While the apoapsis error was large, the required $\Delta v$ was within the expected range for proposed ice giant aerocapture missions (and still significantly lower than that required for a propulsive orbit insertion maneuver) \cite{deshmukh_performance_2024}.

 This case highlights several noteworthy features of the \piPAG implementation.
 First, it demonstrates the value of incorporating a persistence time into the algorithm.
 The persistence time allows the algorithm to smooth the bank angle command and prevent rapid oscillations between corrected and uncorrected bank angles.
-Second, the bank angle command is corrected during a bank reversal around $t=475$ s, shifting the target from 180$^\circ$ to $-180^\circ$.
-This reveals a shortcoming of the current \piPAG implementation, as the bank angle correction is applied after computing the optimal bank angle but before evaluating lateral logic.
-Incorporating lateral logic into future versions of \piPAG could address this issue and further improve performance.

-This scenario illustrates the benefits of the probabilistic nature of the GMVAE indicator function.
-Even though the GMVAE is trained only on truth energy data, it is able to classify the trajectory mode using composite data from the as-flown trajectory and the predicted trajectory.
-Even though the onboard model differs from the truth model, the GMVAE can still provide accurate cluster membership probabilities.
+Second, it demonstrates the flexibility provided through tuning $\epsilon_F$ and $\epsilon_C$.
+If these thresholds were set less conservatively, corrective guidance would not be taken during periods where the capture probability is moderate (e.g., approximately 350-450 seconds, with capture probability near 60\% and escape probability near 40\%).
+Third, the probabilistic nature of the GMVAE indicator function enables accurate classification of trajectory modes using both as-flown and predicted trajectory data.
+Even when the onboard model differs from the truth model, the GMVAE provides reliable cluster membership probabilities, demonstrating the algorithm’s robustness under model mismatch.